-Additionally, many system swaps occur when comparing the DL Track system rankings to DL-HARD ranking.
+Additionally, many system swaps occur when comparing the DL system rankings to DL-HARD rankings.
 This includes a new top system ('ICIP_run1'), and each system changes on average 4.6 places, with some systems changing as many as 12 places.
-This is supported by the Kendall's Tau coefficients of 0.696 (2019) and 0.641 (2020) when comparing DL Track and DL-HARD system rankings.
+This is supported by Kendall's Tau coefficients of 0.696 (2019) and 0.641 (2020) when comparing TREC DL Track and DL-HARD system rankings.
+This large number of swaps supports that removing easier queries allows for greater differentiation and more precise system comparison.